houen/RFEasy/README.md

 A lightweight Arduino library to make RF communication as easy as possible.

 ## Usage
 RFEasy aims to help you send messages with Arduino over RF.
-Instead of dealing with VirtualWire, a string can be sent and received as easily as below:
+A string can be sent and received wirelessly as easily as below:

 #### Transmitter Arduino sketch